 vi -R filename

 3. vi modifications not allowed mode

-Unlike above two options, this mode wont let you edit file at all.
-It will show below error at bottom when you enter INSERT mode.
+Unlike the above two options, this mode won’t let you edit files at all.
+It will show below error at the bottom when you enter INSERT mode.

 E21: Cannot make changes, 'modifiable' is off

 So you won’t be able to type in anything even you try INSERT mode.
 If you try to save the file with